The Monuments of U.S. Criterium Racing

 2023

-Skylar Schneider, L39ion
+Skylar Schneider, Legion of LA

-Kimberly Stoveld, Automatic
+Kimberly Stoveld, Automatic/ABUS

-Sam Schneider, L39ion
+Sam Schneider, Legion of LA

-Robin Carpenter, L39ion
+Robin Carpenter, Legion of LA

 Tyler Stites, Project Echelon

-Kyle Murphy, L39ion
+Kyle Murphy, Legion of LA

 2022